The Brimacombe Prize has been awarded every two years since

 A teacher and friend.

-technology are linked to the betterment of modern society and has
+are linked to the betterment of modern society and has significantly

-significantly demonstrated successes in science and technology based on
+demonstrated successes in science and technology based on his/her innovation and

 Goes beyond traditional boundaries in the discipline, whether academic,

-succeeds in technology transfer involving many complex issues: funding,
+technology transfer involving many complex issues: funding, politics,

-politics, philosophical aspects, decision making and real engineering
+philosophical aspects, decision making and real engineering issues.

-processes, and with vision and determination, communicates this for a
+and with vision and determination, communicates this for a better world,

-national and international scene, and integrates technical contributions
+and international scene, and integrates technical contributions with leadership

-with leadership and vision to share knowledge and advance technology
+and vision to share knowledge and advance technology through professional

 Nominations should include the individual's current curriculum vitae and summary